 *Backend services, such as a backend service that is used by an external HTTP load balancer, can count towards your maximum versions limit.

 Not all projects have the above limits.
-As your use of Google Cloud Platform expands over time, your limits may increase accordingly.
-If you expect a notable upcoming increase in usage, you can proactively request adjustments from the App Engine Quotas page in the Cloud Platform Console.
+As your use of Google Cloud Platform expands over time, your limits might increase accordingly.
+If you expect a notable upcoming increase in usage, you can proactively request adjustments from the App Engine Quotas page in the console.